 —Jamie Joseph, wildlife anthropologist and founder of Saving The Wild project

-- We promote data-driven and knowledge-based approach to help us address solutions, through our strategic and tactical programs, to stop wildlife terrorism.
+We promote data-driven and knowledge-based approach to help us address solutions, through our strategic and tactical programs, to stop wildlife terrorism and wildlife violence.

 “The vast majority of sweat and blood expended on protecting wildlife is African, but rangers rarely receive the levels of support and compensation they deserve.
 Donor resources should prioritize ranger welfare beyond the provision of guns and equipment.
 Many rangers are primary breadwinners in their families, and support should include improvement of wages, living standards for families, and compensation and pensions in the event of injury or death in the line of duty.
 Moreover, training in both tactical maneuver and forensic evidence collection is essential to increase ranger morale, and make them more secure and effective in the field.”